 Each is presented with a GPS locator and virtual compass so you can find exactly the same scene in the present day, even when many of the buildings may have disappeared.
 Manchester Time Machine offers smartphone users a true multimedia experience, a moving window through time.

-Available on iPhone, with Android and iPad versions to follow.
+Available on iPhone and iPad with Android version to follow.

 How do I get it?